Table of Contents

 Beef: 74.3 BV

-Generally, when it comes to switching to low protein diet for dogs that are picky, homemade foods are likely to have the best ratio of success.
+Generally, when switching to a low protein diet for picky dogs, homemade foods are likely to have the best success ratio.

 When you change your dog’s diet, your main task will be to stick to it.
 Don't forget about dog treats you give your pup between meals – they can be high in protein.

 Make a plan for your dog’s meals and stick to that plan.
 There can be no more giving into your dog's puppy eyes.